sechastain/advent-of-code-solutions/2021/day4/NOTES.md

 I could have been closer, I think, if I gave it more time - I'll give the two parts another look before I start tomorrow to see if I can spot a pattern for improvement

+I'm still not using fileinput.input as Jason has suggested :sweat_smile: